OscarSnva15/python-a_system_recomendator/README.md

 National Population and Housing Survey

-## Collect Data
+### Current situation

-We need to create line's code to discovered the step secuence for collect data eficient
+We are lost, because the book note is not complete about system recomendation.

-Need create c
+So first we need to focus on the problem.